hexcamp/hexcamp-dns/README.md

 ## Deploying DNS-Fun

-I went ahead and purchased the domain `dnsfun.dev` from [my registrar](https://inwx.de) for 19.99€, and I purchased a VPS from my [cloud provider](https://hetzner.com) for about 4.50€ per month.
+I went ahead and purchased the domain `dnsfun.hex.camp` from [my registrar](https://inwx.de) for 19.99€, and I purchased a VPS from my [cloud provider](https://hetzner.com) for about 4.50€ per month.
 I then logged in to that VPS and ran something like this:

 ```
 $ apt update